 There was a time when keywords played a much larger role in how Google understood a user’s search queries and the results it generated in response.
 Now, Google uses artificial intelligence and a sophisticated neural network to understand language and generate results.
 Google does not simply create a SERP based on keyword matches.
-Thanks to a powerful Google Search update, BERT, allowed Google to understand user’s search intent.
+A powerful Google Search update, BERT, allowed Google to understand user’s search intent.
 In 2022, Google Natural Language Processing ability will improve even more.
 The Multitask Unified Model, or MUM, is “1,000 times more powerful” than BERT, according to Google, and allows the search engine to understand language (75 different languages, in fact, which it can move between to answer a user’s search), a user’s search intent, how concepts connect, and even understand pictures, videos, and audio, and how they relate to a concept or question.

 What does this mean for your website and your Google ranking?
 If you’re relying solely on keywords to improve your Google ranking, it won’t work.
-Keywords are important, but they also rely on context.
+Keywords are important, but they rely on context more than ever before.
 Your content should be well-written, thorough, and clear.
-The practice of keyword stuffing—using a keyword and synonyms as much as possible to rise on a SERP—is now completely out of the question.
+The practice of keyword stuffing—using a keyword and synonyms as much as possible to rise on a SERP—will actually hurt your SEO.

 11. Use Video

-You might have noticed in the last year or so that video results appear more often for more searches.
-Around 2017, the odds of seeing video results on a SERP increased by about 75%.
+You might have noticed recently that video results appear more often for more searches.
+In 2017, the odds of seeing video results on a SERP increased by about 75%.
 These results, called “video carousels” since they display a number of video results in one place on the SERP, have continued to rise in frequency since then.
 Many unable to claim top spots on competitive searches have been able to rise to the top through video content.